 Examples of work undertaken during Charles’ first six include:

-Charles has recently written an article for Chambers’ Lay of the Land series, looking at the Court of Appeal decision in Nazir v Begum [2025] EWCA Civ 587, which considered the relationship between adverse possession and statutory trusts of estate assets.
-You can find a copy of Charles’ article here.
+Charles has recently prepared an article for Chambers’ Lay of the Land series, looking at the Court of Appeal decision in Nazir v Begum [2025] EWCA Civ 587, which considered the relationship between adverse possession and statutory trusts of estate assets.
+You can find Charles’ article here.

 Charles accepts instructions in all areas of Chambers’ Insolvency & Restructuring practice, including winding up and bankruptcy petitions, statutory demands, as well as associated interim and office-holder applications.